SainsburyWellcomeCentre/NeuralPlayground/sehec/envs/experiments/README.md

 3. Cite the Data approrialty.

-4. Use the data to be compared to the model results.
+4. Create an environement Class for the experiment

 5. Record your contribution